 Program Outcomes

-4) Ability to function on multi-disciplinary teams.
+4) Effectively uses information technologies (software, programs, animation, etc.) related to their profession.
 1 1 1 1 1 1

 Course - Learning Outcomes